mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 to construct shopping carts without a lot of manual data entry.

+## Viewing an EAGLE file

+The **.sch** files are EAGLE schematics, and the **.brd** files are EAGLE board layouts.
+The **.brd** file contains all of the information that a manufacturer needs to make the board.
+The **.sch** is the electrical engineer's view of the layout, showing the abstract functional connections between the components in a format that's easier for a human to read (at least, a human with some EE knowledge).

+EAGLE is a popular commercial CAD (computer-aided design) program for circuit boards.
+There are a number of similar free and open-source programs that can import EAGLE files, such as KiCad and EasyEDA, so you can install one of those if you want to view the files without buying an EAGLE license.
+There are also on-line EAGLE file viewers that you can find with a search term like **on-line EAGLE file viewer**.

 ## BOM Versions

 <b>Important:</b> Always match the <b>version of the BOM</b> to the